-In my late twenties, I inherited a business.
+Then, in my late twenties, I inherited a business.
 Overnight, I became the chief operations officer of a privately owned franchise of a national company, co-owned by my fiancé and his dad.
 They had been business partners until the father was incapacitated from a terminal illness which created an urgent need for me to step in and run the business.

-While I learned the ins and outs of business management, I also learned firsthand that company’s are about PEOPLE.
-They are about HUMAN BEHAVIOR in relation to tasks and money.
+While I learned the ins and outs of business management, I also learned very acutely that company’s are about PEOPLE.
+The core of business is HUMAN BEHAVIOR in relation to direction, tasks and money.
 Simply put, the right human talents aligned with good leadership and supported by sound organizational systems make a company profitable - or not.
-Therefore, if you want to make money in business - you have to be open to learning about people and understanding human behavior.
+Therefore, if you want to make money in business - you have to be open to learning and appreciating people and understanding human behavior.

-When we sold the business after increasing profits 200% year-over-year, I had the option to get back on my original career path or to focus on what I’d learned in business.
-I then made a conscious decision to go into Human Resources.
+When we sold the business after successfully increasing profits 200% year-over-year, I had the option to get back on my original career path or to focus on what I’d learned in business.
+It was then that I made a conscious decision to go into Human Resources.
 I chose to work in the area of the business where I could use my business acumen, work experience and education to directly influence:

 - the way talent was attracted, hired and deployed,

 - how managers and leaders were trained to enable their people to be productive and engaged in their careers and,

 - ultimately help them all align their responsibilities to the company's business strategy in order to enable it to be profitable.

 So, that’s what I did.
 And I have been helping talented people ever since.